YosraSaadani/user-story-generator/README.md

+---

-# RAG-JIRA Story Generator
+# 🚀 RAG-JIRA Story Generator

-A comprehensive Retrieval-Augmented Generation (RAG) system designed to process documents containing software requirements, classify and chunk content semantically, retrieve relevant context, generate structured Agile artifacts (user stories, epics, acceptance criteria), and integrate with JIRA for story creation.
-Built with LangChain, ChromaDB, Ollama, FastAPI, and Hugging Face models.
+A comprehensive **Retrieval-Augmented Generation (RAG)** system designed to process documents containing software requirements, classify and chunk content semantically, retrieve relevant context, generate structured Agile artifacts (user stories, epics, acceptance criteria), and integrate with **JIRA** for story creation.
+Built with **LangChain**, **ChromaDB**, **Ollama**, **FastAPI**, and **Hugging Face** models. ⚙️✨

+---

-## Overview
+## 📖 Overview

 This project automates the transformation of raw requirement documents (TXT, PDF, DOCX) into actionable JIRA stories.
 It uses advanced NLP for classification, semantic chunking for optimal retrieval, vector embeddings for similarity search, and local LLMs (via Ollama) for generation.
-The system includes a FastAPI backend for uploading documents, generating summaries, and pushing to JIRA.
+The system includes a **FastAPI** backend for uploading documents, generating summaries, and pushing to JIRA.

-Key components:
+### Key components:

-- **Document Processing**: Loads, parses, chunks, and classifies requirements.
+* 📄 **Document Processing**: Loads, parses, chunks, and classifies requirements.
-- **Vector Store**: ChromaDB for storing embeddings of processed chunks.
+* 🗃️ **Vector Store**: ChromaDB for storing embeddings of processed chunks.
-- **Retrieval**: Semantic search with filters for context retrieval.
+* 🔍 **Retrieval**: Semantic search with filters for context retrieval.
-- **Generation**: Ollama-based query engine to create user stories and epics.
+* 🤖 **Generation**: Ollama-based query engine to create user stories and epics.
-- **Integration**: Pushes generated stories to JIRA via API.
+* 🔗 **Integration**: Pushes generated stories to JIRA via API.
-- **API**: FastAPI endpoints for upload, download, and JIRA push.
+* 🚀 **API**: FastAPI endpoints for upload, download, and JIRA push.

+---

-## Features
+## ✨ Features

-- Multi-format document support (TXT, PDF, DOCX, JSON datasets).
+* 📚 Multi-format document support (TXT, PDF, DOCX, JSON datasets).
-- Zero-shot classification of requirements (e.g., user stories, acceptance criteria).
+* 🎯 Zero-shot classification of requirements (e.g., user stories, acceptance criteria).
-- Semantic chunking with configurable size and overlap.
+* 🧩 Semantic chunking with configurable size and overlap.
-- RAG pipeline with Ollama (Mistral model) for generating structured outputs.
+* ⚙️ RAG pipeline with Ollama (Mistral model) for generating structured outputs.
-- JSONL output for generated stories, convertible to readable DOCX.
+* 📄 JSONL output for generated stories, convertible to readable DOCX.
-- JIRA integration for creating issues with custom fields (e.g., sprint, epic).
+* 📌 JIRA integration for creating issues with custom fields (e.g., sprint, epic).
-- Interactive CLI for querying the RAG system.
+* 💻 Interactive CLI for querying the RAG system.
-- Batch processing and statistics for chunks and vectors.
+* 📊 Batch processing and statistics for chunks and vectors.
-- CORS-enabled FastAPI for frontend integration.
+* 🌐 CORS-enabled FastAPI for frontend integration.

+---

-## Project Structure
+## 🗂️ Project Structure

 ```
 MAIN PROJECT/